 Thanks to all who have contributed to the continued success of the series, the artists, the volunteers the venues, the sound engineers and most importantly the patrons.

 notloB Folk Concerts are dedicated to the memory of Jack Hardy (d.
 March 11, 2011), who, with David Massengill and Peggy Seeger, graced our stage November 1, 2008, and John McGann (d.
 April 6, 2012), who with Flynn Cohen, Matt Heaton, and Danny Noveck performed as the Deadstring Ensemble on November 20, 2012.
 Rest in peace, gentlemen!

 A look back at our first five years…

 Venue key: LGH = Loring-Greenough House; US = Unity Somerville; GHC = Grafton House Concert; JH = Jackson Homestead; PACC = Park Avenue Congregational Church; CHPC = Clarendon Hill Presbyterian Church; JD = Johnny D's; DC = Democracy Center.

 The series is on Summer hiatus.
 We’ll see you in the Fall for #89.
 But who knows, there may be an unplanned surprise before then, so be sure to sign up for the newsletter.

-Founded in 2007, notloB Music has presented more than 150 folk, old-time, blue grass, string band and Celtic concerts in unique venues throughout the greater Boston area. >
+Founded in 2007, notloB Music has presented close to 200 folk, old-time, blue grass, string band and Celtic concerts in unique venues throughout the greater Boston area. >